Home Programming Clean Code Principles: Writing Maintainable Software That Lasts

 3. Refactor: Clean up the code while keeping all tests green

-TDD is not about testing — it is about design.
-Writing the test first forces you to think about the interface before the implementation.
-It naturally produces code with clear APIs, minimal coupling, and testable design.
-These are exactly the qualities of clean code.
+TDD is not principally about testing; it is about design.
+Writing the test first compels consideration of the interface before the implementation.
+The result is code with clear APIs, minimal coupling, and testable design.
+These are precisely the qualities of clean code.

-The discipline of maintaining a robust test suite is closely related to following Git and GitHub best practices — both are habits that protect your codebase and give your team confidence to move fast.
+The discipline of maintaining a robust test suite is closely related to Git and GitHub best practices; both are habits that protect the codebase and give a team the confidence to move rapidly.

-Tip: Aim for a test suite that runs in under 30 seconds for unit tests.
-If tests are slow, developers will stop running them, and untested code will creep in.
+Tip: A test suite that runs in under 30 seconds for unit tests should be the goal.
+Slow tests cause developers to stop running them, and untested code accumulates.
 Fast feedback loops are essential for maintaining code quality.

 Code Review Culture and Standards

 Code reviews are the most effective mechanism for maintaining code quality across a team.
 They serve multiple purposes: catching bugs, sharing knowledge, enforcing standards, and mentoring junior developers.
-But poorly conducted code reviews can be counterproductive — either rubber-stamping everything or nitpicking trivialities while missing real issues.
+Poorly conducted code reviews, however, can be counterproductive, either rubber-stamping all submissions or attending to trivial points while missing substantive issues.

 Category Key Questions